ayseaslan/VAR-p-in-C-plus-plus-with-armadillo/README.md

 # VAR-p-in-C-plus-plus-with-armadillo
-C++ vector autoregression implementation with time lag variables for time series prediction using the armadillo package (see https://arma.sourceforge.net/docs.html).
+An efficient C++ vector autoregression (VAR(p)) implementation with time lag variables for time series prediction using the armadillo package (see https://arma.sourceforge.net/docs.html).
+The example datasets ending with 'L' include input features (meantemp, humidity, wind_speed	and meanpressure) and the date column, while those without do not include these.
+The predictions can be made for each of these variables at some time t while selecting the past lags of this variable and those of other variables as input.
+We calculate the rmse measures based on the test dataset and note accuracy differences, noting that it is easier to predict the mean temperature variable.